moneroguides/1x03-using-moneo-as-money/script.md

 Let's change that.

-There are two dominant methods for acquiring Monero, they are mining and trading.
-For the purpose of this video we will be trading fiat money for Monero using a service called [LocalMonero](https://localmonero.co).
+There are two dominant methods for acquiring Monero: mining and trading.
+For the purpose of this video we'll be trading fiat money for Monero using a service called [LocalMonero](https://localmonero.co).
 There are of course many other ways to trade, if you're interested in exploring some of them check out the GetMonero [Merchants](https://www.getmonero.org/community/merchants/) page.

 We are going to access LocalMonero using Tor.
 We encourage you to do the same.
 If you don't already have the Tor browser on your machine please download it now.
 Remember, make sure you [verify your downloads](https://support.torproject.org/tbb/how-to-verify-signature/).